luciatoma/search-assignment/README.md

 ### Remarks

--   Found filters array in search query and because I didn't find a query to retrieve them via GraphQL, decided to create an array with these values in config.js file
+-   Couldn't find a query that provided the available filters so I hardcoded them in `config.js`.
+-   I tried to use as much custom code as possible, as opposed to installing modules.

 ### Instructions

+1. git clone `<repo>`
+2. cd dir
+3. yarn
+4. npm start

 ### Running the tests